 Coming out to my parents was definitely the hardest though, I felt sick for the whole week before I told them, I was insanely nervous.
 But it all went fine, they were very supportive and things are great with my parents.

 Jessica: I live in Canada but our cultures are pretty similar.
 I think that the general view of transwomen is getting better but we still have a long way to go.
-You often see on tv a man wearing a dress or doing something feminine is the butt of a joke, I think that things like this really need to change, but it does seem to be getting better.
+You often see on TV a man wearing a dress or doing something feminine as the butt of a joke, I think that things like this really need to change, but it does seem to be getting better.
+More and more, we’re seeing trans women portrayed with depth and respect, and that’s a sign of progress.
+It's important for the next generation to grow up seeing us as just people, not a punchline.

 Jessica: I am kind of disillusioned with politics these days, I think that the “democratic” systems of the western countries are totally broken and mainly serve corporate interests now.